ACC Administrative Rules

 Distance education courses, certificates, and degree programs should adhere to best practices established by the accrediting agencies and organizations that govern ACC.

 - ACC is accredited by the SACS Commission on Colleges to award associate degrees and certificates.

 - Texas is one of sixteen states participating in SREB's Electronic Campus.
 All courses and programs listed in the Electronic Campus are reviewed against SREB's Principles of Good Practice by the offering college.

-- All ACC certificate and degree programs offered via Distance Learning are subject to the review and approval of the THECB.
+- All ACC certificate and degree programs offered via Distance Education are subject to the review and approval of the THECB.